Disaster Legal Help Victoria

 • the buyer is an estate agent or corporate body.

-If the seller had insurance, you may be able to obtain benefits of the seller’s policy of insurance.
-However, be aware that current building standards may result in higher construction costs for a new dwelling.
-It’s important to ensure that the insurance policy provides sufficient cover.
+If the seller has insurance, you may be able to get benefits of the seller’s insurance policy.
+However, current building standards may increase construction costs for a new dwelling.
+It’s important to ensure that the insurance policy provides sufficient coverage.

-If the property is only slightly damaged, then you may be obliged to settle on the contract.
-Any damage to the property would need to be repaired prior to settlement.
+If the property is only slightly damaged, you may be obliged to settle on the contract.
+Any damage to the property would need to be repaired by the seller before settlement.
 You may be able to delay settlement until the repairs are done or seek compensation.
-However, if the damage is not repaired, you may only be entitled to compensation and not entitled to end the contract.
+However, if the damage is not repaired, you may only be entitled to compensation, not to end the contract.

 Selling a house impacted by disaster

-If you are one of two owners and you want to do something with your jointly owned land (for example, lease, sell, repair or renovate it), you and the other owner both need to agree.
-Check first to see if you have already made an agreement with the other owner about how to divide property, as this may address the issue.
+If you are one of two owners and want to do something with your jointly owned land (for example, lease, sell, repair or renovate it), you and the other owner must agree.
+Check first to see if you have already made an agreement with the other owner about how to divide property, because this may address the issue.
+You may need to get a title search to confirm in what capacity parties own the property.
+We recommend you seek legal advice about this.

-If you cannot agree to the sale of the property or its physical division, you may need to apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order.
+If you cannot agree to the sale of the property or its division, you may need to apply to the Victorian Civil and Administrative Tribunal (VCAT) for an order.
 VCAT is generally the correct forum for these disputes, but there are some limitations.
 VCAT runs more informally than a court.
-It can help resolve your dispute, make decisions that must be obeyed, and order damages to be paid.
-VCAT has many other powers and can make any order it thinks fit to ensure that a just and fair sale or division of property occurs.
+It can help resolve your dispute, make decisions that must be followed, and order damages to be paid.
+VCAT has many other powers and can make any order it thinks reasonable to ensure a just and fair sale or division of property occurs.
 Among other powers, VCAT can order an auction or private sale (including setting a reserve price) or require one co-owner to pay compensation to another co-owner.
-Visit the VCAT websiteExternal Link for more information.
+All parties must follow a VCAT decision.

 Property used as security impacted by disaster

-A property that has been used as security for a loan acts as a protection for the lender if you miss loan repayments.
+A property used as security for a loan acts as a protection for the lender if you miss loan repayments.
 If the property used as security was damaged or destroyed, you still need to make regular loan repayments.
-You will need to tell the lender as soon as possible about any damage to a property that is being used as security.
+You must tell the lender as soon as possible about any damage to a property being used as security.

 In most cases, the lender has standard requirements for the property being used as security, such as requiring that you have insurance on the property.
+If your property is part of a strata scheme, the owner’s corporation will normally deal with insurance, and the insurance cost is passed down to the owners through the owner’s corporation fees.
 If the property is damaged or destroyed, the lender may require you to reinstate the property to their satisfaction.
-You may make a claim with your insurer to assist with those costs.
+You may make a claim with your insurer to help with those costs.
 After this happens, you and the lender will have to work together to use that money for repairs, replacements, and rebuilding.
-You can expect that the lender will take control of any negotiations with the insurer.
-Not all arrangements work like this though.
+You can expect the lender to take control of any negotiations with the insurer.
+Not all arrangements work like this, though.
 Check the terms of your mortgage document for more information.

 If the destroyed property was not insured, the lender could require you to give more security or repay the loan in full or in part.
+The terms of the loan agreement will cover this.
 Contact a lawyer at any point in this process if you need assistance.

 Construction impacted by disaster

-If your property was under construction when it was damaged or destroyed by a disaster, you will still have to pay for any work that the builder completed.
-You will still have a contract between yourself and the builder.
+If your property was under construction when it was damaged or destroyed by a disaster, you will still have to pay for any work the builder or other tradespersons have completed.
+You will still have a building contract between yourself and the builder.
 Ask your builder for another copy of the contract if you no longer have yours.

 If the property was insured, you may be able to claim on your insurance policy and recover your losses separately.
 The builder’s general construction insurance may also cover the damage.
 For more information, see our page on Insurance.